only-cliches/snap-db/README.md

 - Transactions cannot be nested.
 Make sure you close each transaction before starting a new one.
 - Keys are kept in javascript memory for performance, in practice the size of the database you can have with SnapDB will be limited by how much memory nodejs/electron has access to and how much space your keys occupy.
 - Larger transactions take more memory to compact, if you run out of memory during a transaction then break it up into smaller chunks.
 Transactions in the tens of megabytes or 10s of thousands of rows should bine, hundreds of thousands of rows or hundreds of megabytes will likely be problematic.
-- If you need to store millions of rows or terabytes of data RocksDB/LevelDB is a *much* better choice.
+- If you need to store millions of rows or hundreds of gigabytes worth of data RocksDB/LevelDB is a *much* better choice.

 ## How LSM Tree Databases Work
 The architecture of SnapDB is heavily borrowed from LevelDB/RocksDB and shares many of their advantages and limitations.
 LSM Tree databases are written almost exclusively to solve a single problem: how do you prevent extremely costly random writes to the disk?
 The LSM Tree structure is used to incrementally migrate and merge updates into progressively larger "Levels" using sorted immutable files.
 In practice additional structures like bloom filters and red-black trees are needed to get acceptable read performance.